In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 Let’s start developing API calls for simple REST API with Symfony.

-Move to AppBundle/Controller and create UserController.php file and add the following namespace and dependency file URLS at the top
+Move to AppBundle/Controller, create UserController.php file, and add the following namespace and dependency file URLS at the top

 namespace AppBundle\Controller; use Sensio\Bundle\FrameworkExtraBundle\Configuration\Route; use Symfony\Bundle\FrameworkBundle\Controller\Controller; use FOS\RestBundle\Controller\Annotations as Rest; use FOS\RestBundle\Controller\FOSRestController; use Symfony\Component\HttpFoundation\Request; use Symfony\Component\HttpFoundation\Response; use FOS\RestBundle\View\View; use AppBundle\Entity\User;

-After this, make first controller class UserController which extend FOSUserBundle.
+After this, make the first controller class UserController which extends FOSUserBundle.
 All the methods and request routes will be made in this class.

 class UserController extends FOSRestController { }

-Make a first Get route and its method to retrieve user data from database. if there is no record exist it will show the response message in view.
+Make a first Get a route and its method to retrieve user data from the database. if there is no record exists, it will show the response message in view.
 Copy the code below into the UserController class:

 /** * @Rest\Get("/user") */ public function getAction() { $restresult = $this->getDoctrine()->getRepository('AppBundle:User')->findAll(); if ($restresult === null) { return new View("there are no users exist", Response::HTTP_NOT_FOUND); } return $restresult; }

-Lets check if the data is retrieved or not in our API call in postman.
-You need to find your application URL in Application Access page on Cloudways.
-Copy the URL in postman with /user suffix.
+Let’s check if the data is retrieved or not in our API call in postman.
+You need to find your application URL on the Application Access page on Cloudways.
+Copy the URL in postman with the /user suffix.

 /** * @Rest\Get("/user/{id}") */ public function idAction($id) { $singleresult = $this->getDoctrine()->getRepository('AppBundle:User')->find($id); if ($singleresult === null) { return new View("user not found", Response::HTTP_NOT_FOUND); } return $singleresult; }

-To check API call in postman run this URL:
+To check API calls in postman, run this URL:

-To post new record in database add the following code in UserController class.
+To post a new record in the database, add the following code in the UserController class.

 /** * @Rest\Post("/user/") */ public function postAction(Request $request) { $data = new User; $name = $request->get('name'); $role = $request->get('role'); if(empty($name) || empty($role)) { return new View("NULL VALUES ARE NOT ALLOWED", Response::HTTP_NOT_ACCEPTABLE); } $data->setName($name); $data->setRole($role); $em = $this->getDoctrine()->getManager(); $em->persist($data); $em->flush(); return new View("User Added Successfully", Response::HTTP_OK); }